Nutrition facts label getting a makeover

 "We are not just changing the presentation of information," Stuart Pape, a lawyer at Patton Boggs who represents food companies, told the Washington Post.
 "It is about as far-reaching in the food industry as one can envision."

-How would you rate the proposed changes to the FDA's nutritional facts panel?
+What do you think of the proposed changes to the FDA’s nutritional facts panel?
+Should the food industry and retailers support or seek to prevent the changes?